 %DAY accepts a date/time argument and returns the day part of the value.
 The date/time argument can be a date or timestamp field, a date duration or timestamp duration (field or literal), or a numeric field or literal.
-The returned value is of type BIN4.
+The returned value is of type \BIN4.

-A numeric field argument must be defined as packed decimal (DEC) with 8 digits and 0 precision for date duration or packed decimal (DEC) with 20 digits and 6 precision for timestamp duration.
-A numeric constant argument must have 8 digits followed by a decimal point, or 14 digits followed by a decimal point and 6 digits.
+A numeric field argument must be defined as packed decimal (\DEC) with 8 digits and 0 precision for date duration or packed decimal (\DEC) with 20 digits and 6 precision for timestamp duration.
+A numeric constant argument must have 8 digits followed by a decimal point, or 14 digits followed by a decimal point and n digits where n is the maximum precision of the timestamp arguments (timestamp duration).